 This post may contain affiliate links, please see the privacy policy for details.

-Sweet juicy apples are always a treat and this campfire apple crisp showcases their wonderful flavour.
-It’s the perfect apple crisp recipe to choose if you’re camping and sure to be a highlight of your next camping trip.
+Sweet juicy apples are always a treat and this campfire apple crisp showcases their wonderful flavor.
+It’s so good it’s sure to be a highlight of your next camping trip.

 If you love apples, maybe also consider apple pie muffin top cookies, my apple pie jello shots or what about apple pie cheesecake dip?